jadecobra/python_tdd_exercises/LISTS.md

         )
 ```
 - the terminal updates to show an [AssertionError](./ASSERTION_ERROR.md)
-- `maxDiff` is an attribute of the `unittest.TestCase` class that sets the maximum amount of differences to show between two objects that are being compared.
-When it is set to `None` it shows every difference
+- `maxDiff` is an attribute of the `unittest.TestCase` class that sets the maximum amount of characters to show in the comparison between the two objects that is displayed in the terminal.
+When it is set to `None` there is no limit to the number of characters

 ### <span style="color:green">**GREEN**</span>: make it pass